Morrison–Knudsen: MK Transit

 MK also entered the passenger railcar rebuilding market in the 1980s, initially located at the former Erie Railroad shop in Hornell, New York.
 It overhauled and rebuilt many New York City Transit subway cars between 1984 and 1992 including all R26/R28s, all R29s, most R32s, some R36s (through a pilot program), many R42s, many R44s, and all R46s.
 It also overhauled NJ Transit's Arrow I series cars, converting from electric MUs to Comet 1B push-pull coaches, and SEPTA's Silverliner II and III series electric commuter cars in the late 1980s.
-Vehicles overhauled in the 1990s included Metra Highliner I EMU cars, an Amtrak Turboliner RTL-II, as well as BTC-1C passenger cars and US Standard Light Rail Vehicles for the MBTA.
+Vehicles overhauled in the 1990s included Metra Highliner EMU cars, an Amtrak Turboliner RTL-II, as well as BTC-1C passenger cars and US Standard Light Rail Vehicles for the MBTA.

 MK later expanded into building new cars, taking over the former Pullman Company factory in Chicago in 1992.
 The CTA 3200 series and Metro-North M6 "Cosmopolitan" cars were built by MK in 1992–1994.

-After winning a contract to build 80 BART C2 cars, the company opened a third assembly site in Pittsburg, California in 1993.
-MK also built Metra gallery cars, Amtrak Viewliner I sleeping cars, the Caltrans California Cars (1994–96) and other rail passenger cars and light rail.
+After winning a contract to build 80 Bay Area Rapid Transit C2 cars, the company opened a third assembly site in Pittsburg, California, in 1993.
+MK also built Metra gallery cars, Amtrak Viewliner I sleeping cars, the Caltrans California Cars (1994–1996) and other rail passenger cars and light rail.

 By 1995, Morrison–Knudsen was facing bankruptcy, with more than 60% of the company's previous-year net loss of $350 million occurring in the MK Transit division.
 A special purpose company, named Amerail (American Passenger Rail Car Company), was formed so that Morrison–Knudsen could divest itself of this loss-making division, while also allowing the remaining MK Transit contracts to be completed.
 The new company was funded by Morrison–Knudsen's creditors, led by the Fidelity and Deposit Company in Baltimore, and was headquartered in Chicago.

 The Pittsburg site was transferred to Adtranz in December 1995, following completion of the BART C2 cars.
 After this transfer, the site was used for overhaul of the older BART A and B cars.
 Morrison–Knudsen had also bid on this contract, but lost out to AEG Transportation Systems (who were then acquired by Daimler-Benz, becoming part of Adtranz shortly after).
 The Hornell site was bought by GEC-Alsthom in July 1997, following unsuccessful attempts at a joint venture to bid on new contracts.
 The final site in Chicago closed in mid-1998, when work on contracts for Metra was completed.